hexagontk/hexagon/site/pages/gradle.md

 ## Detekt
 This script sets up the build to analyze the code with the [Detekt] static code analyzer.
-To use it you must apply the `$gradleScripts/detekt.gradle` script to your `build.gradle` file.
+To use it you must apply the `$gradleScripts/detekt.gradle` script to your `build.gradle.kts` file.
 It must be applied after the Kotlin plugin.

 For the script to work you need to add the plugin to the plugins build section before importing the